fsantanna-no/ceu-docs/Polyconf/proposal.md

 Céu extends classical structured programming with deterministic and composable lines of execution that can await and hold state across reactions to the environment.
+Céu is ideal for systems with complex control-flow patterns, such as embedded systems and video games.

 <!--
 With Céu, we can write code in a direct/sequential style to avoid the "callback hell".
 -->
-Céu is ideal for systems with complex control-flow patterns, such as embedded systems and video games.

 # Private Abstract
 (Top-level talk outline, main idea/topics your talk will cover.
 Only available for organizers and reviewers.)

-This talk is based on the (still unpublished) report "On Rewriting Pingus from C++ to Céu" which promotes the synchronous programming model of Céu in the context of video games:
+This talk is based on the (still under review) report "On Rewriting Pingus from C++ to Céu" which promotes the synchronous programming model of Céu in the context of video games:

 http://htmlpreview.github.io/?https://github.com/fsantanna/pingus/blob/ceu/ceu/README.html

 The outline of the talk is as follows:

+Given the "polyglot" mindset of the conference, for this talk we will focus on the interaction between C/C++ and Céu.

 * Introduction: On rewriting Pingus
     * Warm up: Detecting "Double Clicks" is the new "Hello World"